-Data summarized in Figure 12 do not conform to the sampling protocol outlined in Minnesota Rule 7050.0222 because typically fewer than five samples were collected during a 30-day period; however, the annual geometric mean shown helps to quickly illustrate the status and trends of E. coli bacteria at each of the monitoring stations over time.
+Data summarized in Figure 11 do not conform to the sampling protocol outlined in Minnesota Rule 7050.0222 because typically fewer than five samples were collected during a 30-day period; however, the annual geometric mean shown helps to quickly illustrate the status and trends of E. coli bacteria at each of the monitoring stations over time.
 Furthermore, Table 5 shows the frequency with which the individual sample standard of ≤1260 organisms/100mL was violated.
 Before making conclusions regarding year-to-year variability, weather patterns should be considered.
 The total annual precipitation for each year is also shown in Figure 12.
-A gray dotted line is drawn at 24.46 inches to indicate the 30 year (1988-2017) average total precipitation at the Minneapolis - St. Paul airport weather station.
+A gray dotted line is drawn at 31 inches to indicate the 30 year (1989-2018) average total precipitation at the Minneapolis - St. Paul airport weather station.

-Figure 12.
+Figure 11.
 Annual geometric mean of Escherichia coli (E. coli) bacteria for all stations by year.
 MPN stands for most probable number of organisms.
 Black dashed line indicates the 30-day geometric mean standard (for data collected April through October) of ≤126 MPN/100 mL.
 Bars represent total annual precipitation for each year.
-Gray dotted line indicates the 30 year (1988-2017) total annual average precipitation at the Minneapolis - St. Paul airport weather station of 24.46 inches.
+Gray dotted line indicates the 30 year (1989-2018) total annual average precipitation at the Minneapolis - St. Paul airport weather station of 31 inches.

-The annual E. coli geometric mean violated the ≤126 organisms/100mL standard during most years at most monitoring stations with the exception of the following: SC806 (2011, 2013, 2014), VR803 (2010), and VR0020 (2006, 2007, 2008).
+The annual E. coli geometric mean for each monitoring site violated the ≤126 organisms/100mL standard during most years at most monitoring stations with the exception of the following: SC806 (2011, 2013, 2014), VR803 (2010), and VR0020 (2006, 2007, 2008).
 During the aforementioned years, these three sites had annual geometric mean values below the standard.
 Since 2015, all sites have had geometric means that exceeded the state standard for E. coli.

 Throughout the monitoring season, the individual sample standard was violated on several occasions at all sites within the watershed (Table 5).
-Exceedances ranged from one or two times the individual sample standard (126 MPN/100mL) to 345 times the sample standard (43500 MPN/100mL) at VR24 in early September (VR803 was 19x the standard and VR0020 was 50x during that same sampling effort).
+Exceedances ranged from one or two times the individual sample standard to 740 times the sample standard (93300 MPN/100mL) at VR24 in the middle of August.
+All other monitoring sites had their highest E. coli levels in July.